ucomesdag/gwe-dashboard/README.md

 ### Preparing you Raspberry Pi
 Download the [64 bit Raspberry Pi OS ][pi-os] and image your sd-card with [Raspberry Pi Imager][pi-imager] or [BalenaEtcher][balena-etcher].

+> Update: The Raspberry Pi Imager now has the 64-bit images under `Raspberry Pi OS (other)`.

 ### Add the Grafana repository
 ```
 $ wget -q -O - https://packages.grafana.com/gpg.key | sudo apt-key add -